luke-lite/luke-lite/README.md

 # Hi, there 👋 I’m Luke DiPerna

 I'm a data guy with an interest in language, sports, and finance.
-Here you can find repos for my data science projects and research, which you can see on my website [here](https://luke-lite.github.io/).
+Here you can find repos for my data science projects and research, which you can also see on my website [here](https://luke-lite.github.io/about).

 **Proficiencies**: SQL, Python, Machine Learning, Tableau, PowerBI